The best hotels in Lyon

 For dinner, book Têtedoie on the Fourvière hill or Les Loges in the Cour des Loges courtyard in Vieux-Lyon.
 Both need a reservation 2-3 weeks ahead on weekends.
 And skip Valentine's week if you can. prices jump across all categories.

-Lyon's best neighborhoods
+Lyon's best hotel regions

 The Presqu'île is where you want to be. it's the geographic and cultural core of the city, walkable to almost everything.
 Vieux-Lyon and Fourvière are worth it if you're willing to pay a premium for character and views.